qLSLab/integrate/README.md

   * meansFile: output file of Step 9.
 Default value: 'medie_Met.csv'
   * eps: a very close to 0 value to avoid undefined ratios.
 Default value: 0.00001.
 * Output:
-  * A dataset of concordance analysis (Cohen coefficient and pearson correlation) of RPS vs RAS, RPS vs LM, RPS vs RAS
+  * A dataset of concordance analysis (Cohen coefficient and pearson correlation) of RPS vs RAS, RPS vs FFD, RPS vs FFD, the pvalues and the adjusted pvalues
-  * Heatmap showing the RPS vs RAS and the RPS vs FFD concordance scores, for reactions having a level of concordance between RPS and FFD greater than 0.2.
-  * Heatmap showing the RPS vs RAS and the RPS vs FFD concordance scores, for reactions having a level of concordance between RPS and FFD or RPS and RAS greater than 0.2.
+  * Heatmap showing the RPS vs RAS and the RPS vs FFD concordance scores, for reactions having a level of concordance between RPS and FFD greater than 0.2. greater than 0.2.
   * A scatterplot showing RPS vs FFD (x-axis) and the RPS vs RAS (y-axis) scores of the metabolic reactions for which quantification of all substrate abundances was available.
-  * Scatterplot of average FFD log2-fold change vs average RPS log2-fold change for ACONT reaction.
   * Normalized average RPS and median FFD for all the reactions for which quantification of all substrate abundances was available.

 ## Getting Help